ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Security Considerations

 In the profile described above, the Publisher and Subscriber use asymmetric crypto, which would make the message exchange quite heavy for small constrained devices.
 Moreover, all Subscribers must be able to access the public keys of all the Publishers to a specific topic to be able to verify the publications.
-Such a database could be set up and managed by the same entity having control of the topic, i.e. KDC.
+Such a database could be set up and managed by the same entity having control of the key material for that topic, i.e. KDC.

 An application where it is not critical that only authorized Publishers can publish on a topic may decide not to make use of the asymmetric crypto and only use symmetric encryption/MAC to confidentiality and integrity protection of the publication.
 However, this is not recommended since, as a result, any authorized Subscribers with access to the Broker may forge unauthorized publications without being detected.
 In this symmetric case the Subscribers would only need one symmetric key per topic, and would not need to know any information about the Publishers, that can be anonymous to it and the Broker.